scottbw/analytics-udd/udd/student_course_membership.md

 ### Notes
 A student may have sequential student_course_membership records with only 1 active record, or may be pursuing more than 1 course and therefore have more than 1 active record.
 When updating student_course_membership records, the ACTIVE_MEMBERSHIP property may need to be updated on more than one record.
+Where it is not known whether or not the student is active, "not active" should be supplied.

 ## PREDICTED_OUTCOME_GRADE